Volodymyrets

 Volodymyrets (Володимирець, /uk/; Włodzimierzec) is a rural settlement in Rivne Oblast (province) in western Ukraine.
 The town was also formerly he administrative center of Volodymyrets Raion (district), housing the district's local administration buildings until the raion's abolition, but is now administered within Varash Raion.
 Its population is 8,699 as of the 2001 Ukrainian Census.
 Current population:

-The settlement is located at the confluence of the Styr and Horyn rivers.
+The settlement is located at the confluence of the Styr and Horyn rivers in the region of Volhynian Polesia.

 History

+Volodymyrets was founded under the rule of Kievan Rus' times.
+In 1943 a sotnia of the Ukrainian Insurgent Army organized resistance to Nazi Germany in the area.

-Volodymyrets was first founded in ancient Kievan Rus' times, and it acquired the status of an urban-type settlement in 1957.
+In 1957 Volodymyrets acquired the status of an urban-type settlement.
 On 26 January 2024, a new law entered into force which abolished this status, and Volodymyrets became a rural settlement.